 Support services specific to pulmonary fibrosis

-You can email us or call the Action for Pulmonary Fibrosis support line 24/7 and leave a message on our support line for patients and carers.
-Our specialist Interstitial Lung Disease (ILD) Nurse, Lucy, or one of our patient ambassadors will get back to you within two working days.
+You can email us, or call the Action for Pulmonary Fibrosis support line 24/7 and leave a message for us to return your call.

 Support on social media